claasd/caffoa.net/readme.md

 * The schema must be defined in the components section.
 * Furthermore, schemas may not be nested without reference.
 (You can easily overcome this restriction by defining more schemas in the components section and have them reference each other.)
-* when using inheritanceMode, allOf is implemented as inheritance, and therefore can only handle allOf with one reference and one direct configuration.
-When using useInheritance=false (default in caffoa 2.x), you can use multiple elements in allOf
+* when using object inheritance (`useInheritance: true` not recomended since caffoa 2.x), allOf is implemented as inheritance, and therefore can only handle allOf with one reference and one direct configuration.
+When using useInheritance=false (default since caffoa 2.x), you can use multiple elements in allOf

 ## Advanced configuration options
 There are multiple optional configuration options that you can use (shown values represent the default):